Verification Policy

 • The deadline for submitting verification documents is 30 days from the start of the semester.
 This includes making any necessary corrections, submitting those corrections to the Central Processing System, and submitting the new corrected Student Aid Report (SAR) to the institution.
 For the semester start date, see the University Student Records website.
 Students who have not satisfied or completed their requirements by the deadline date will have their grant canceled for the entire academic year.

-• This affects the Federal Supplemental Education Opportunity Grant (SEOG), NM Student Incentive Grant (SSIG), Leveraging Educational Assistance Partnership Grant (LEAP), and the NM College Affordability Grant (CAG).
+• This affects the Federal Supplemental Education Opportunity Grant (SEOG), NM Student Incentive Grant (SSIG), and the Leveraging Educational Assistance Partnership Grant (LEAP).

 Notification